ibm-cloud-docs/FileStorage/accessing-file-storage-linux.md

    nfsdal0501a.service.softlayer.com:/IBM01SV278685_7 /mnt
    ```

-3. Verify the mount was successful.
+3. Verify that the mount was successful.
    ```
    # df -h
    Filesystem Size Used Avail Use% Mounted on